doddywid/bigip-icall-pingscript/README.md

 <br>
 To setup pingscript:

-1. Copy content of pingscript.sh to /config/pingscript.sh
+1. Copy content of pingscript.sh to /config/pingscript.sh.
+Modify ping target and interface in this file accordingly
 2. Enable script execution:

          #chmmod +x /config/pingscript.sh